banjo/utils/packages/utils/README.md

 #### toMilliseconds

 > Converts a time unit to milliseconds.
-Combined all units to get the total time in milliseconds.
+Combine all units to get the total time in milliseconds.

 ```ts
 toMilliseconds({ seconds: 10 }); // returns 10000